 In all of these examples, evidence of the crime typically comes to light when testimony or signed statements directly conflict with verifiable information.
 The man who understated his monthly income, for example, likely would be caught by authorities when his employer’s payroll records indicate a higher income.

-But since witnesses and others involved in legal proceedings may unintentionally provide false testimony in good faith, prosecutors must be able to prove the intent to deceive or mislead.
+Since witnesses and others involved in legal proceedings may unintentionally provide false testimony in good faith, prosecutors must be able to prove the intent to deceive or mislead.
 For example, a witness to a robbery testifies that the suspect had green eyes and a scar on his left cheek, but other evidence points to a suspect with blue eyes and a scar on his right cheek.
-Unless prosecutors can prove that the witness was trying to protect the assailant by knowingly lying about key facts, she has not perjured herself just because her memory of the incident is hazy.
+Unless prosecutors can prove that the witness was trying to protect the assailant by knowingly lying about key facts, she hasn't perjured herself just because her memory of the incident is hazy.

 State and federal penalties for perjury include fines and/or prison terms upon conviction.
 Federal law (18 USC § 1621), for example, states that anyone found guilty of the crime will be fined or imprisoned for up to five years.
 Most state laws have similar provisions, but judges typically have discretion to use leniency (including probation in lieu of a prison sentence) where appropriate.

-And if you are convicted, you may even lose your livelihood.
+And if you're convicted, you may even lose your livelihood.
 If you work in a profession where truthfulness is valued, such as the legal profession, law enforcement, and some public service jobs, you could lose your professional license.

 Perjury is considered a very serious crime against the integrity of the justice system.
-If you have been charged with the crime or have additional questions, consider speaking with a criminal defense attorney.
+If you've been charged with the crime or have additional questions, you should consult with a criminal defense attorney to discuss your situation.